 I’ve never met anyone like him and I’m pretty sure nobody else has or will.

-Mikey has special needs, don’t ask me what he has as nobody seems to know.
+Mikey has additional needs, don’t ask me what he has as nobody seems to know.

-He has had lots and lots of blood test, genetic test, you name it, he’s been tested for it.
+He has had many, many blood tests, genetic tests, you name it, he’s been tested for it.

 So in many ways, he is special, unique even.